gnobal/GcmDropboxBridge/README.md

 # GcmDropboxBridge
-Registers the device in GCM and saves the registration ID in Dropbox, allowing you to send messages to the device from any device that has Dropbox installed
+Registers the device in GCM and saves the registration ID in Dropbox, allowing you to send messages to the device from anything that has Dropbox installed

 Setup Steps
 ===========